EXPLAINER: What is monkeypox and where is it spreading?

 AP Medical Writer

-LONDON (AP) — European and American health authorities have identified a number of cases monkeypox in recent days, mostly in young men.
-It’s a surprising outbreak of disease that rarely appears outside Africa.
+LONDON (AP) — European and American health authorities have identified a number of monkeypox cases in recent days, mostly in young men.
+It’s a surprising outbreak of a disease that rarely appears outside Africa.

 Health officials around the world are keeping watch for more cases because, for the first time, the disease appears to be spreading among people who didn’t travel to Africa.
 They stress, however, that the risk to the general population is low.